On this page

 Some of the visa subclasses within the family and humanitarian migration schemes, as well as a limited number of onshore permanent skilled visas, have a waiver component.
-This allows the visa decision-maker to waive the health requirement if they are satisfied that granting a visa would not result in 'undue' health care or community services costs, or 'undue' prejudice to Australians' access to such services.
+Visa applicants must still undertake their required health examinations and be assessed against the health requirement.
+The waiver allows the visa decision-maker to waive the health requirement after the visa applicant has been assessed by a MOC if they are satisfied that granting a visa would not result in 'undue' health care or community services costs, or 'undue' prejudice to Australians' access to such services.
 Where a waiver is available, the decision-maker will take into account the applicant's personal circumstances, including their ability to mitigate potential costs and care requirements, and any compassionate and compelling circumstances.

 The waiver cannot be exercised where the visa applicant is assessed by a MOC as representing a risk to public health or safety in Australia.